TensorsInRain/TensorsInRain.github.io/Tutorials/Python/AssignementOperators.md

 # Python Tutorial: Changing the Value of a Variable using Assignment Operators

-March 21, 2020
+November 9, 2020

 Lets say we have a variable that is equal to a number, but we want to change that variable by doing some type of math to it.
-Using the skills you currently have, here is how you would do it.
+The most obvious way to accomplish this task is:

 ``` python
 # initialize the variable a to be the number 5